docker/docs/docker-for-windows/troubleshoot.md

 ### In-app diagnostics
-If you encounter problems for which you do not find solutions in this documentation, on [Docker for Windows issues on GitHub](https://github.com/docker/for-win/issues), or the [Docker for Win forum](https://forums.docker.com/c/docker-for-windows), we can help you troubleshoot the log data.
+If you encounter problems for which you do not find solutions in this documentation, on [Docker Desktop for Windows issues on GitHub](https://github.com/docker/for-win/issues), or the [Docker Desktop for Win forum](https://forums.docker.com/c/docker-for-windows), we can help you troubleshoot the log data.